Firehed/container/README.md

 If a closure is provided, that closure will be executed instead.

 ### `env(string $variableName, ?string $default = null)`
 Use `env` to embed environment variables in your container.
-Like other non- factory values, these will be cached for the lifetime of the script.
+Like other non-factory values, these will be cached for the lifetime of the script.

 **IMPORTANT**: Do not use `getenv` or `$_ENV` to access environment variables!
 If you do so, compiled containers will get the *compile-time* value set, which is almost certainly not the behavior you want.
 Instead, use the `env` wrapper, which will defer the access of the environment variable until the first time it is used.

 If *and only if* you want a value compiled in, you must use `getenv` directly.